 Google Tag Manager allows you to quickly and easily update:

-- Tags and code snippets on your website, such as those intended for traffic analysis and marketing optimization.
+- Tags and code snippets on your website or mobile app, such as those intended for traffic analysis and marketing optimization.
 You can add and update AdWords, Google Analytics, Floodlight, and 3rd party or custom tags from the Google Tag Manager user interface instead of editing site code.
 This reduces errors, frees you from having to involve a web developer, and allows you to quickly deploy new features or content onto your site.
 Read Google Tag Manager for the Web, below.

 - Configuration and flag values of mobile apps that you have created.
-Instead of rebuilding and deploying new binaries, you can use the Google Tag Manager interface to change configuration values (for example, timeout, ad position, game play dynamics) and turn on flag-enabled features in your mobile apps.
+Instead of rebuilding and deploying new mobile app binaries, you can use the Google Tag Manager interface to change configuration values (for example, timeout, ad position, game play dynamics) and turn on flag-enabled features.
 Read Google Tag Manager for Mobile Apps, below.

 What Is a Tag?